-The international film industry has made luxury accommodation in the area famous in previous years.
-From heads of state to stars of the screen and stage, the world’s most fabulous and famous have flocked to the extravagant and five-star Sheraton Grand Mirage in search of a more pampered stay.
+In previous years, the international film industry has made luxury accommodation in the area famous.
+The world’s most fabulous and prominent heads of state to stars of the screen and stage have flocked to the extravagant, five-star Sheraton Grand Mirage in search of a more pampered stay.
 Resorts like the Sheraton cater to the most high-end holidaymakers, unwinding in Spa’s with full catering, never lifting a finger.

-Although this sounds fantastic to some, many visitors prefer to get more involved in the action.
+Although this sounds fantastic, many visitors prefer to get more involved in the action.
 Spacious self-contained holiday units spread along Four Mile Beach, Macrossan Street, waterfront and town centre.
-They facilitate a self-catered stay that won’t hurt your wallet.

 Leisure that won’t break the bank

-Our town has always focused on the quality of its services, not the number of people that come through.
+Our town has always focused on the quality of its services, not the number of people.
 However, it has also enjoyed travellers of all kinds, ranging from backpackers to family holidaymakers.
-It ensures that everyone can witness the natural beauty and atmosphere it has to offer.
+It ensures that everyone can witness the natural beauty and atmosphere it offers.

 Have we convinced you?

-It isn’t easy to put the diversity and wonder of this town into words, but if we have convinced you to visit, here’s one or two suggestions before you commit:
+It isn’t easy to put the diversity and wonder of this town into words, but if we have convinced you to visit, here are one or two suggestions before you commit:

-We love this place and are passionate about ensuring you choose the best holiday for you in our favourite Australian tourist destination.
+We love this place and are passionate about choosing the best holiday for you in our favourite Australian tourist destination.